Aporia26/Hello-OpenGL/README.md

 A step-by-step progression of graphics pipeline milestones, documenting my journey into low-level rendering context execution, custom GLSL shader compilation, and coordinate texture mapping.

+> ⚠️ **Note on Compiling:** This repository uses localized absolute directory paths for asset parsing and graphics dependencies.
+To build this on your local environment, ensure your `.vscode/tasks.json` and asset paths match your system setup.

 ---

 ## 🗺️ Learning Roadmap & Visual Milestones